jasonmpittman/100-days-of-alife-code/r1-log.md

 Worked on simple agent brain a bit more.
 The agents output their 2d cartesian position and facing.
 Next up: finishing the distance calculations and movement

 ###D40R1
 Added code to differentiate between lead agent and followers in the simple agent brain program.
+Needed this so that movement can be relative to a fixed, rational point in the grid.

+###D41R1
+Wanted a break from Artificial Life.
+Started https://github.com/jasonmpittman/100-days-of-code as a repo to hold general programming.